-Scalp cooling Australia.
+Scalp cooling Australia and New Zealand.
 Helping thousands of people worldwide to keep their hair and their dignity through cancer chemotherapy treatment

 The revolutionary Paxman scalp cooling (or cold cap) system is responsible for helping thousands of people worldwide to keep their hair and their dignity through cancer chemotherapy treatment.